my-tiny-experiments/ThumbnailGenerator/README.md

 # Thumbnail Generator
-this library is for generating thumbnail from different sources.
+This library is for generating thumbnail from different sources.
 Iit is not an actual generator as much as it is a generator manager or wrapper.

 > note that this should be an npm package, so the installation isntructions would be npm install hassanalisalem/ThumbnailGenerator